nzjoel/silverstripe-meetup-guide/en/03_Promoting_your_meetup.md

 During the meetup/conference, have it in your slides.

 Aim for some well respected community members of technologists from the wider web commnity if you can.
-Having [exciting speakers](approaching_speakers) is something you can use to promte and get people along to your meetup.
+Having [exciting speakers](approaching_speakers) is something you can use to promote and get people along to your meetup.